Phone-GWP-group

 It is almost inevitable that some “leakage” of your inventory may occur.

-Containers may become mislaid, damaged or accidentally disposed of, which is why it is essential to track as far as possible where all of your containers are at any given time.
+Containers may become mislaid, damaged, or accidentally disposed of, which is why it is essential to track, as far as possible, the location of all your containers at any given time.

-Another useful idea is to draw up an agreement or even a formal contract on what you and your customer’s responsibilities are.
+Another helpful idea is to draw up an agreement, or even a formal contract, outlining your responsibilities and your customer.
 How you approach this will obviously depend on the strength of the relationship between the relevant parties.

-This can help protect your investment, as well as ensuring protection and performance levels during transit are maintained.
+This can help protect your investment and ensure that protection and performance levels are maintained during transit.

-As mentioned in the section regarding KPIs, it is important to continually review the progress and effectiveness of your reusable packaging system, even after this is implemented and running.
+As mentioned in the KPI section, it is essential to continually review the progress and effectiveness of your reusable packaging system, even after it is implemented and running.

-Doing so can help drive further efficiencies, iron out any potential issues before they become too serious, and effectively maximise the benefits to you, your customers and your suppliers.
+Doing so can help drive further efficiencies, iron out potential issues before they become too serious, and effectively maximise the benefits for you, your customers, and your suppliers.

 Discover how material handling totes can help your business

-If you have decided that implementing reusable packaging at your business could have a positive impact on your costs and your environmental performance, then this guide should give you a good starting point as to the key areas to focus on.
+If you have decided that implementing reusable packaging at your business could have a positive impact on your costs and environmental performance, this guide should give you a good starting point for the key areas you should focus on.

-However, if you need any help or advice with regards to getting your own project off the ground, then GWP would be more than happy to help.
+However, if you require any help or advice with getting your own project off the ground, GWP would be more than happy to assist.

-Our team of experts have nearly 30 years experience in designing, manufacturing and supplying successful reusable packaging solutions.
-Please don’t hesitate to get in touch.
+Our team of packaging experts have nearly 30 years of experience in designing, manufacturing, and supplying successful reusable packaging solutions.
+Please don’t hesitate to get in touch today.

 Share this article